 This is so important!
 When I was in college, my teacher explained exactly how the body gets it’s energy, and I’m so mad at myself for not recording her presentation because it was so great!
-I tried to look for a similar video, but couldn’t findone nearly as good.
+I tried to look for a similar video, but couldn’t find one nearly as good.
 But in short, what I learned was that the body gets its energy from three things; Carbohydrates, Proteins and Fats.
-The Carbs give you a quick burst of energy, which is great… but then it also causes you to crash after.
+The Carbs give you a quick burst of energy, but then it also causes you to crash after.
 Protein takes a little longer to give you a boost of energy, but it is able to maintain that energy for a longer time before slowly dying off.
 Fats do not give you a super noticeable increase of energy, but they help the energy you have to last longer, and keep you from crashing.
 This is why it is so important to find out how much of each energy source you need, in accordance with your health goals, and stick to those amounts.
 This strategy alone will help you to feel more energetic throughout your day!
-I know for myself, I was eating way too many carbs(both the healthy and the unhealthy kind), and way too little protein.
+I know for myself, I was eating way too many carbs, and way too little protein.
 Start tracking what you eat to see how far off, or how on point you are to your suggested intake.

 Drink More Water

 One of the first signs of dehydration is fatigue.
 If you ever aren’t feeling good, one of the solutions is always to drink more water.
-It increases energy, promotes weight loss, helps with headaches and acne, it flushes the toxins out of your system, and so much more!
-A few things I’ve done to help me drink more water is to get a water bottle with a straw(for some reason I drink more that way), and I set myself a daily intake goal.
+It increases energy, promotes weight loss, helps with headaches and acne.
+It also flushes the toxins out of your system, and so much more!
+A few things I’ve done to help me drink more water is to get a water bottle with a straw.
+For some reason I drink more that way.
+And then I set myself a daily intake goal.
 I also make sure to take a few big gulps of water before and after every meal to help with digestion.
 I swear by Contigo Water Bottles.
 They’re pretty cheap, and they’ve always lasted for me.
 They are by far my favorite kind, and I’ve tried quite a few!

 Trade In your Coffee for Green Tea

 While straight black coffee is a great source of energy, most people don’t drink it that way.
 They add creamer, and sugar, and a bunch of other nonsense that will spike your blood sugar, resulting in a quick boost of energy, and then it will cause you to crash, and you will be more miserable that you were before you drank it.
 A great alternative to coffee is green tea.
-Green tea does contain caffeine to help boost energy, but it also has lots of other benefits such as maintaining healthy blood sugar levels, promoting fat loss, and improving brain function.
+Green tea contains caffeine to help boost energy.
+It also has lots of other benefits such as maintaining healthy blood sugar levels, promoting fat loss, and improving brain function.

 Eat More Iron Rich Foods

-What have you found that helps boost your energy?
+What energy boosters have you found that work well for you?
 Let me know in the comments.
 Don’t forget to subscribe!

 *You should consult your doctor before trying any new medications or exercise routines.